azutoolkit/cql/docs/coreconcepts/crud-operations/creating-records.md

 # Creating Records

-The `Cql::Insert` class in the CQL (Crystal Query Language) module is a powerful tool designed to simplify the process of inserting records into a database.
+The `CQL::Insert` class in the CQL (Crystal Query Language) module is a powerful tool designed to simplify the process of inserting records into a database.
 As a software developer, you'll find this class essential for building `INSERT` queries in a clean, readable, and chainable way.

-In this guide, we’ll walk through the core functionality, explain each method in detail, and provide real-world examples to help you understand how to integrate `Cql::Insert` into your applications.
+In this guide, we’ll walk through the core functionality, explain each method in detail, and provide real-world examples to help you understand how to integrate `CQL::Insert` into your applications.

-***
+---

 #### Key Features